-Transit of Venus The first of only two Venus transits in the 21st century took place on June 8th 2004.
+Transit of Venus The first of only two Venus transits in the 21st century took place on June 8th 2004 (click on the thumbnail for the full-size image, 7 KB).
 The silhouette of Venus appeared as a small, circular black dot on the Sun's disk when projected through a telescope on to a piece of card.

 The safest way to observe Venus transits is to project the image of the Sun through a refracting telescope on to a piece of white card (i.e. the image of the Sun is projected backward through the telescope, from the main object glass through to the eyepiece and on to the card).
 In practice, a second piece of card is normally attached to the telescope, positioned just behind the eyepiece and perpendicular to the telescope's axis, in order to create a shadow around the projected image and thereby improving its contrast.
 The solar image on the card appears pale white, the silhouette of Venus looking like a small black dot (rather like a large sunspot).
 Transits can also be observed safely through a telescope by attaching an aluminised mylar solar filter to the front of the telescope, ahead of the object glass (always ensuring beforehand that the filter has not been damaged in any way!!).
 If a Mylar filter is used the solar disk appears pale blue.
 Filters can also be purchased which can be attached to conventional cameras for photographing the event.